-Tempest Therapeutics, Inc. ("Tempest" or the "Company") is a clinical-stage oncology company advancing small molecules that combine both tumor-targeted and immune-mediated mechanisms with the potential to treat a wide range of tumors.
-The Company's two novel clinical programs are TPST-1120 and TPST-1495, antagonists of PPAR α and EP2/EP4, respectively.
-Both programs are advancing through clinical trials designed to study the agents as monotherapies and in combination with other approved agents.
-Tempest is also developing other product candidates currently in its Discovery Research portfolio.
-Tempest is headquartered in Brisbane, California.
+Tempest Therapeutics, Inc. ("Tempest" or the "Company") is a clinical-stage biotechnology company moving into late-stage development with a diverse portfolio of targeted and immune-mediated product candidates with the potential to be first-in-class treatments for a wide range of cancers.
+Tempest's novel programs range from early research to the lead program, amezalpat (previously known as TPST-1120), that is poised to begin a pivotal study in first-line liver cancer.
+Tempest is also developing other potential product candidates in its Discovery Research group.
+The Company is headquartered in Brisbane, California.